 To create your custom mouthguard, we will take scans of your teeth.
 These scans are used to create the fitted mouthguard made of flexible plastic.
 Once the mouthguard is complete, we will ensure that it fits properly.
 Your sports mouthguard should conform to your teeth without signs of shifting or slipping.

-For TMJ disorders, nightguards are a common treatment.
-They protect the teeth from the wear and damage caused by clenching and grinding teeth.
-They also help your jaw relax and stay in place throughout the night.
+Nightguards are a common treatment for TMJ disorders.
+They protect teeth from the wear and damage caused by clenching and grinding.
+They also help the jaw relax and stay in place throughout the night.

 TMJ nightguards are made from thinner, hard plastic.
 They’re low profile, so they’re comfortable to wear while sleeping.
-If you try to wear them for sports protection, they won’t be able to absorb the shock.
+They won’t absorb the shock if you try to wear them for sports protection.
 There’s a solid chance you’ll have damage or trauma if you get hit.

 Cleaning Your Mouthguard

-It’s important that you keep your mouthguard clean.
+You must keep your mouthguard clean.
 Mouthguards can be a warm, wet environment, which is the perfect condition for harmful bacteria to reside.
-Wearing a dirty mouthguard can be dangerous because of the bacteria entering your mouth.
-It has the ability to make you very sick and can even be deadly.
-Taking proper care of your mouthguard can ensure that you get the most longevity out of it.
+Wearing a dirty mouthguard can be dangerous because bacteria can enter your mouth, making you very sick and even deadly.
+Proper care of your mouthguard can ensure that you get the most longevity out of it.

 Every time you take your mouthguard out, rinse it thoroughly with water.
 Use warm water, not hot, as it can warp the plastic if the water is too hot.
 This removes debris and helps with plaque buildup.
 Have a designated soft-bristled toothbrush to clean your mouthguard with antibacterial soap.
 Toothpaste can be too abrasive and may damage your mouthguard.

 Deep clean your mouthguard once a week.
 You can use denture cleaner or a mixture of mouthwash and water.
-For denture cleaner, leave the mouthguard to soak by following the instructions on the package.
-Leave the mouthguard in the mixture for around 30 minutes for mouthwash and water.
+For denture cleaner, follow the instructions on the package and leave the mouthguard to soak for around 30 minutes.
+For mouthwash and water, leave the mouthguard in the mixture for around 30 minutes.

-When your mouthguard isn’t being used or soaking, keep it in the case.
+When your mouthguard isn’t being used or soaked, keep it in the case.
 We’ll provide a ventilated case that allows the mouthguard to stay dry.
-Rinse out the case regularly as well to ensure that it stays clean.
+Rinse out the case regularly to ensure that it stays clean.
 The case helps you avoid losing the mouthguard or accidentally damaging it.

 Custom Mouthguard FAQs